-Fresh and Fabulous: the Ultimate Guide to Spring Nails
+Fresh and Fabulous: The Ultimate Guide to Spring Nails

 Spring is the most natural reset a manicure can get.
 The wardrobe lightens, the mood shifts, and nails that still feel winter-coded start to look out of place.
 The season isn’t about chasing every trend.
 It’s about knowing which styles are worth committing to and how to wear them well.
 Here’s everything worth knowing for the season.

-French Tip Spring Nails
+1. French Tip Spring Nails

 The French tip is back, but it’s been quietly refined.
 White tips and thick curved lines are gone.
 In their place: soft pastels in butter yellow, pistachio, or lilac, kept ultra-thin and precise.
 Square or soft almond shapes look freshest right now.
 The whole effect should feel light and intentional rather than bridal or retro.
 It pairs naturally with linen trousers, silk tanks, and crisp button-downs.
 Anything too heavy or high-contrast misses the point entirely.